William FitzAlan, Lord of Oswestry: Baron and rebel

 William succeeded his father around 1114, probably still aged under 10.
 He was appointed the High Sheriff of Shropshire by Adeliza of Louvain, the second wife of Henry I. His first notable appearance is as a witness to King Stephen's charter to Shrewsbury Abbey in 1136.

 As Sheriff of the county, William was also castellan of Shrewsbury Castle.
 In 1138, he joined in the revolt against Stephen and garrisoned the castle against the king.
 After resisting the attacks of the royal army for a month, he fled with his family in August 1138, leaving the castle to be defended by his uncle, Ernulf de Hesdin.
 When the town fell, Stephen acted in anger, hanging Ernulf and 93 others immediately, frightening the local people and magnates into transferring their allegiance to him.

 William was deprived of his lands and titles and spent the next fifteen years in exile, until the accession of Henry II to power in place of Stephen in 1153–4.
 He was a close supporter of the Angevin cause, accompanying the Empress or her son on numerous occasions.
 He was present with Empress Matilda at Oxford in the summer of 1141, and shortly after at the siege of Winchester Castle.
-He remained in attendance on her at Devizes, witnessing the charter addressed to himself by which she grants Aston to Shrewsbury Abbey.
+He remained in attendance on her at Devizes, witnessing the charter addressed to himself by which she granted Aston to Shrewsbury Abbey.
 In June 1153 he was present with Henry FitzEmpress, then Duke of Normandy, at Leicester.
 It was during this period that his younger brother, Walter, used the family's royal connections to make a new career in Scotland under David I of Scotland, an uncle of the Empress.

 William's active support did not end with Henry's accession to the throne.
 In July 1155, when the king marched against Hugh de Mortimer, a turbulent Marcher lord who had been a key supporter of Stephen, and recaptured the castles at Shrewsbury and Bridgnorth, William FitzAlan was the chief beneficiary.
 At Bridgnorth 'the king restored his lands' and William there received the feudal homage of his tenants.
 Thus he regained his paternal fief.
 He was also restored as High Sheriff of Shropshire in 1155, holding the post until his death in 1160.